Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 With therapy and regular monitoring, Nick’s recovery was going well, but in November 2018, Nick felt a painful lump in his bicep.
 An MRI, then a biopsy, confirmed a recurrence of the sarcoma.

-In January, Nick underwent a second surgery with Dr. Rose in Rochester.
+In January, Nick underwent a second surgery with in Rochester.
 During this surgery, the tumor was removed and his limb was again spared from amputation.
-He also underwent preoperative and interoperative radiation — a plan coordinated by Sarah James, M.D., a Mayo Clinic Health System radiation oncologist in Eau Claire, and her colleagues in Rochester.
+He also underwent preoperative and interoperative radiation — a plan coordinated by Mayo Clinic Health System radiation oncologists in Eau Claire and colleagues in Rochester.

 Nick knows recurrence with his type of sarcoma is high and that he eventually may lose his arm.
 But make no mistake, there is no quit in Nick.
 His cancer team says he never looks back — only forward.
 He’s working hard to regain strength in his hand and hopes to one day get back behind the lens.

 “The Mayo Clinic team, they’ve been great to me,” Nick says.
 “I can’t think of anyone else who could take up all this, so I’m in the right hands.
 I’m still here for the most part, and I’ve got the upper hand at the moment.
 Going through all this has made me a better person, a stronger person.”